A 4-Week Hindi Speaking Plan You Can Run in ChickyTutor

 Keep it short: corrected sentence, one reason, repeat, then one follow-up question.

-Week 3: Repair Phrases
+Week 3: repair phrases

 Goal: stay in Hindi when the conversation breaks.